CyVerse-learning-materials/foss/docs/08_reproducibility_III.md

     An entrypoint is the initial command(s) executed upon starting the Docker container.
 It is listed in the `Dockerfile` as `ENTRYPOINT` and can take 2 forms: as commands followed by parameters (`ENTRYPOINT command param1 param2`)  or as an executable (`ENTRYPOINT [“executable”, “param1”, “param2”]`)

     ??? question "What is the difference in the `ENTRYPOINT` and `CMD`"

         The CMD instruction is used to define what is execute when the container is run.

         The ENTRYPOINT instruction cannot be overridden, instead it is appended to when a new command is given to the `docker run container:tag new-cmd` statement

         the executable is defined with ENTRYPOINT, while CMD specifies the default parameter

 ???
-"USER"
+Abstract "USER"

     Most containers are run as `root` meaning that they have super-user privileges within themselves